hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 - validate that `scheduleCreateNonFungibleToken` successfully creates a schedule for create nft and returns the schedule address.
 - validate that `scheduleCreateNonFungibleTokenWithCustomFees` successfully creates a schedule for create nft with custom fees and returns the schedule address.
 - validate that `scheduleUpdateTokenInfo` successfully creates a schedule for token update and returns the schedule address.
+- validate that the gas cost is correctly calculated for the newly added functions.

 #### Negative Tests